biocore/wol/protocols/community_ecology.md

   --output-dir .
 ```

-- Here we used the **weighted UniFrac** metric as an example, which considers the relative abundances of gOTUs.
+- Here we used the **weighted UniFrac** metric as an example, which considers the relative abundances of OGUs.
 It is usually encouranged to test other metrics too and compare the results.

 The beta diversity analysis generates a distance matrix among samples, on which multiple downstream analyses can be performed.
 Examples are [PCoA](https://docs.qiime2.org/2020.2/plugins/available/diversity/pcoa/) and subsequent [visualization](https://docs.qiime2.org/2020.2/plugins/available/emperor/plot/), [PERMANOVA](https://docs.qiime2.org/2020.2/plugins/available/diversity/beta-group-significance/), [Mantel test](https://docs.qiime2.org/2020.2/plugins/available/diversity/mantel/), [kNN classification](https://docs.qiime2.org/2020.2/plugins/available/sample-classifier/classify-samples-from-dist/).
 We encourage you to explore the QIIME2 documentation and workshops to find out more!